HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-[Analysis]
+According to our dataset, WordPress adoption is down across all geographies.
+Given the continued growth of WordPress overall and the uniformity of the percentage decrease, we're inclined to consider this a change in methodology or an issue with attribution.
+Next year's dataset may make this clearer.

 ### Passing CWVs by geography

-Next, let’s look at the amount of WordPress origins with passing Core Web Vitals, but this time, breakdown by geography, for mobile devices and compared to 2021 results.
+Next, we looked at the number of WordPress origins with passing Core Web Vitals, but this time we broke them down by geography, mobile device usage, and in comparison with our 2021 results.

 {{ figure_markup(
   image="wordpress-cwv-yoy.png",